Two Harbors to buy mortgage servicing rights from Flagstar

 “We periodically evaluate the sale of MSRs as a way to reduce the concentration of the asset,” Flagstar CEO Alessandro DiNello said in a statement.

-Flagstar earlier this year settled lawsuits with bond insurers Assured Guaranty Ltd (AGO.N) and MBIA Inc (MBI.N) over misrepresenting the quality of loans underlying its mortgage-backed securities.
+Flagstar earlier this year settled lawsuits with bond insurers Assured Guaranty Ltd and MBIA Inc over misrepresenting the quality of loans underlying its mortgage-backed securities.

 Flagstar will act as sub-servicer on all of the mortgage loans under the MSRs sold to Two Harbors.